 Watch: Innovation Pitch - Living University

-The Living University is a place (and space) designed to creatively and holistically combat hunger and lack of nutrition - of the body, mind and spirit - though collaborative activities and learning methods rooted in the performing arts.
+The Living University is a place (and space) designed to creatively and holistically combat hunger and lack of nutrition - of the body, mind and spirit - through collaborative activities and learning methods rooted in the performing arts.
 It seeks to draw people and knowledge together interdependently and to create innovative and impactful engagements with the environment we are in, that develop each of us and also supports our working together to create the world we want.

 The Humanity Union (Jagadananda and Thomas Schindler)